 Will it contain bizarre and dated attitudes to women, clothed in feeble nods to political correctness?
 Almost certainly.

 But I will keep hoping.

 Despite the ghastliness of most recent Bond outings, I remain a fan of the original Ian Fleming novels.
-I am the proud owner of a growing set of Folio Society editions, and recently read Diamonds are Forever, whose illustrations by Fay Dalton evoke the mood of the book:
+I am the proud owner of a growing set of Folio Society editions, and recently read Diamonds are Forever, published in 1956, whose illustrations by Fay Dalton evoke the mood of the book:

 The story moves at a leisurely pace.
 Bond does not take the menace of US gangsters seriously, and attempts a relationship with the magnificent but damaged Tiffany Case before a satisfying resolution on board a transatlantic liner.
 Like many in the series, it contains a good deal of language which by today’s standards is racist, homophobic and misogynistic.
 I tend to feel that such texts should not put a book out of bounds for today’s audiences, even if they make a modern reader cringe: they are a reminder of how far we have come.
 But many readers may feel differently.